 Its disadvantages are as follows: –

-- It is always not an accommodating environment for analysts, data mining connoisseurs as the conversion of progressive data to analysis of the same data sometimes proves to be a uphill task.
+• It is always not an accommodating environment for analysts, data-mining connoisseurs as the conversion of progressive dataset to analysis of the same dataset sometimes proves to be a uphill task.

 Big Data Hadoop Tool

-The Apache Hadoop is a famous open-source software utility that simplifies a cluster of network from distinct computers to resolve mammoth amount of data.
+The Apache Hadoop is a famous open-source software utility that simplifies a cluster of network from distinct computers to resolve mammoth amount of dataset.

 Hadoop distributed file system (HDFS)